Shader keywords allow you to use conditional behavior in your shaderA program that runs on the GPU. More info

 See in Glossary, and so on.

-When you declare a set of keywords, you choose the technique that Unity uses to define them.
-This affects the number of shader variants that Unity compiles.
+When you declare a set of keywords, you must also choose how Unity defines the keywords internally; this affects the number of variants that Unity compiles.

-Which option is best depends on how you use the keywords.
+Whether to choose “multi compile” or “shader feature” depends on how you use the keywords.
 If you use the keywords to configure materials in your project and do not change their value from C# scripts at runtime, then you should use “shader feature” to reduce the number of shader keywords and variants in your project.
 If you enable and disable keywords at runtime using C# scripts, then you should use “multi compile” to prevent variants being stripped in error.
-For more information on shader stripping, see Stripping shader variants.
+For more information on shader stripping, see Shader variant stripping.

 By default, Unity generates keyword variants for each stage of your shader.
 For example, if your shader contains a vertex stage and a fragment stage, Unity generates variants for every keyword combination for both the vertex and the fragment shader programs.
 If a set of keywords is only used in one of those stages, this results in identical variants for the other stage.
 Unity automatically identifies and deduplicates identical variants so that they do not increase build size, but they still result in wasted compilation time, increased shader loading times, and increased runtime memory usage.

 You can enable or disable shader keywords.
-When you enable or disable a shader keyword, Unity uses the appropriate shader variant for rendering.
+When you enable or disable a shader keyword, Unity renders the appropriate shader variant, or the GPU executes the appropriate branch.

 There are two ways to enable and disable shader keywords: